 Losing your IT, even for a short time, can be a huge problem for businesses - continuity is vital to keep things running smoothly.
 Prevention is better than a cure when it comes to IT, and there are lots of ways to prevent IT breakdown, or at least reduce the risk and be prepared.
-Here are a few of our top suggestions…Warranty
+You may also want to consider having your IT hosted, but you can read more about that here.
+Here are a few of our top suggestions on how you can prevent IT breakdown…Warranty

 When purchasing critical items of IT equipment make sure you get an extended warranty, ideally for the life of the equipment.
 That way, if it does break down, you can get it repaired or replaced promptly.